thearyadev/OnlySave/README.md

 ## Usage

+Download the setup executable from the latest release.
+Install and run.
-Executable available in latest release.
-Run OnlySave.exe Only works on Windows.
+Only works on Windows currently.

-To run the source code
+To run the source code:

 1. Install dependencies
 2. Install Chrome and copy the folder /ProgramFiles/Google/Chrome to the project root directory with the name ./CHROME